Kevin-Cai-dev/node-vc-monitor/README.md

 - Auto sub command, which automatically subscribes users to new channels
 - mod commands to restrict which channels are subbable to, sub other users to specific channels
-- separate current sub command into two, one for subbing to all and one for subbing to specific channels